 In other words, the new yoga that must develop in total surrender to the Absolute must be based on the prior realization of the “warrior” that led to liberation.

-Of course these “new struggles” were to include the future development of the mind and that is why, according to some, Neoptolemus also took Priam’s son Aeneas on board.
-Indeed, this evolution in the mind does not cease with the realisations of the impersonal Divine and ‘liberation in spirit’, for the seeker must still discover the personal Divine beyond the Self, the Cosmic Divine and the kingdoms of the Supramental.
+Of course, these “new struggles” were to include the future development of the mind and that is why, according to some, Neoptolemus also took Priam’s son Aeneas on board.
+Indeed, this evolution in the mind does not cease with the realisations of the impersonal Divine and ‘liberation in spirit,’ for the seeker must still discover the personal Divine beyond the Self, the Cosmic Divine, and the kingdoms of the Supramental.

-The seeker is informed by a true intuition coming from the depths of the vital – an instinct, for Thetis is a daughter of Nereus “the old man of the sea” – that the ancient yoga paths (the Achaeans on the ‘way back’ to their respective kingdoms) would have to endure numerous assaults in the vital before reaching their evolutionary base (Neoptolemus was warned by his grandmother, the goddess Thetis, of the dangers that awaited the Achaeans on the sea).
+The seeker is informed by a true intuition coming from the depths of the vital – an instinct, for Thetis is a daughter of Nereus (“The old man of the sea”) – that the ancient yoga paths (the Achaeans on the ‘way back’ to their respective kingdoms) would be subject to the numerous assaults of the vital before reaching their evolutionary base (Neoptolemus was warned by his grandmother, the goddess Thetis, of the dangers that awaited the Achaeans on the sea).

-The new recommended path is that of the body (the land road) on which the seeker was already engaged, but through a practice marked by too many constraints (Neoptolemus met Odysseus (Ulysses) in the land of the Cicones “those who work forcefully” who were allies of the Trojans during the war).
-This hard work refers probably to the various ascetic practices of the old yogas that are no longer necessary on the new path.
+The new recommended path is that of the body (the land road) on which the seeker was already engaged, but through a practice marked by too many constraints (Neoptolemus met Odysseus (Ulysses) in the land of the Cicones (“Those who work forcefully”) who were allies of the Trojans during the war).
+This hard work probably refers to the various ascetic practices of the old yogas that are no longer necessary on the new path.

-During the period of the Great Reversal, the seeker had directed the work of infusing consciousness into the depths of the being by an extreme demand for purity, which is not requested by the new yoga (Neoptolemus learned that his grandfather Peleus had been driven out of Phthia (Φ+Θ) by Acastus “the most pure” son of Pelias).
+During the period of the Great Reversal, the seeker directed the work of infusing consciousness into the depths of the being by the extreme demand for purity, which is not required in the new yoga (Neoptolemus learned that his grandfather Peleus had been driven out of Phthia (Φ+Θ) by Acastus, (“The most pure”) son of Pelias).
 The seeker becomes aware of this when the new yoga takes stock of the work done for the spirit-matter connection, which manifests itself through the circulation of ascending and descending currents (when Neoptolemus reaches the Molosses).

 Much later, when the new basis of yoga is well established (just before the arrival of Odysseus (Ulysses) in Ithaca, the journey of this hero being the last of the “returns”), the path will be directed towards the right evolution of consecration.
 This consecration is the result of the work of “the will directed towards the liberation of all limitations” in line with the aspiration (Neoptolemus will marry Hermione, daughter of Menelaus and Helen, in the lineage of Tantalus).
-It can be noticed that the name Hermione is close, through the structuring letters ΡΜ, to the name Hermes, the god of the Overmind, suggesting that the seeker has then access to this plan.
+It can be noticed that the name Hermione is close, due to its structuring letters ΡΜ, to the name Hermes, the god of the Overmind, suggesting that the seeker has then access to this plan.